rcornwell/TinyTcl/ReadMe.md

 expanded to include many standard TCl operators.
 This is a pure interpreter, and supports only integer math.
 It is designed so that it can be embedded into an application.
 It can also easily be expanded to include new features.
 There is a sample of how an interpreter could be setup in main.go.

-To set up an interpreter, a TCL enviorment must be first created.
+To set up an interpreter, a TCL environment must be first created.

     import (
 	    tcl "github.com/rcornwell/tinyTCL/tcl"